madushaperera07/Data_management_system/README.md

-this is data management system web page create with curd operations
+this is data management system web page create with curd operations.

+now we can use
+--> Add option
+--> List option